Kitware/trame/docs/content/docs/deploy-hpc.md

 ## Analytics Gateway

-[Infinite tactics](https://infinitetactics.com/) created a bridge for trame applications so they can be dropped into their [Analytics Gateway](https://analyticsgateway.com/www/index.php/analytics-gateway/) solution.
+[InfiniteTactics](https://infinitetactics.com/) has created a bridge for trame applications to be easily integrated into their [Analytics Gateway](https://analyticsgateway.com/www/index.php/analytics-gateway/) solution.
+The Analytics Gateway is a portal that allows for easily running software/plugins on desired nodes types (depending on needs) with persistent data.

 ## Need some help, missing information?